aramis-lab/clinicadl/docs/Train/Details.md

 - `LeakyReLU` → `LeakyReLU` with the inverse value of alpha,
 - other → copy of itself

-To easily transform a custom CNN architecture (without skip connections) in autoencoder, you can use the `CNN_Transformer` class in `clinicadl/utils/network/autoencoder/cnn_transformer.py`.
-In this way,
+To easily transform a custom CNN architecture (without skip connections) in an autoencoder, you can use the `CNN_Transformer` class in `clinicadl/utils/network/autoencoder/cnn_transformer.py`.

 ## Transfer learning

 !!! warning "Model identity"
-    Weights can be transferred between the source and target networks only if their layers are named the same way (i.e. the models are identical).
+    Weights can be transferred between a source and a target network only if their layers are named the same way (i.e. the models are identical).
 To ensure transfer learning between a `CNN` and an `Autoencoder`, please use the `CNN_transformer` (see section above).